taotolojiang/ORIE6590/gym-air_rev/README.md

 The one-step reward is the revenue gained from applying the predetermined action (of this time-step) to a customer who appears during this time-step (at most one will do so).

 The transitions are of the form: (state = [...c_i...c_j...], action[k] = 1, customerClass = k, customerDemand = [0,...,d_i,...,d_j,...,0], c - d >= 0, i != j, d_i, d_j not both 0) --> newState = c - d (noticeably, this will only differ at indices i and j).
 All other transitions lead to newState = state.

+To run files on this directory, please first install the developer version of Stable-Baselines3. https://stable-baselines3.readthedocs.io/en/master/guide/install.html#development-version

+Use main.py to run the experiment and maingraphs.py to run experiments with output plots.
+To change the advantage estimator, please change the code in buffers.py.
+To test the hyperparamters, please use ppo.py.